OUG-Toronto/workshops/README.md

 We have now setup quagga in a namespace and setup Netron to peer with it.

+## Extra Credit

+TBD

 ## TODO

-* Have zebra inject routes into the namespace
+* Have zebra inject routes into the namespace and actually be able to ping the internal IP of the Neutron router
 * Use openstack-client commands